sarahamer13/reading-notes/Reading1-201.md

 *Describe the Anatomy of an HTMl element*

-- Opening tag: This consists of the name of the element (in this example, p for paragraph), wrapped in opening and closing angle brackets.
-This opening tag marks where the element begins or starts to take effect.
-In this example, it precedes the start of the paragraph text.
+- Opening tag: This consists of the name of the element and it's wrapped in opening and closing angle brackets.
+This opening tag marks where the element begin.

 - Content: This is the content of the element.
-In this example, it is the paragraph text.

 - Closing tag: This is the same as the opening tag, except that it includes a forward slash before the element name.
-This marks where the element ends.